Skip to main content

 As I have stated previously in my manifestos: I choose resistance.
 I choose courage.
 I choose solidarity.

-Defending academic freedom in Aotearoa means defending our right to teach Treaty education and our right to critique global structures of power without fear of being labeled a criminal or a "justifier" of violence.
-I view Cumin’s statement as a badge of the necessity of my work.
+Defending academic freedom in Aotearoa means defending our right to teach Treaty education and our right to critique global structures of power without fear of being labelled a criminal or a "justifier" of violence.
+I view Cumin's statement as a badge of the necessity of my work.
 If the work of CARE did not challenge the foundations of extremist ideologies, it would not be met with such desperate attempts at suppression.

 Conclusion: The Line in the Sand